SteveMustanski/rsvp-react/README.md

 The app also keeps track of the status of the list with the number of guests and the number of confirmed/unconfirmed guests.

+You can try out the [RSVP app here](https://stevemustanski.github.io/rsvp-react/).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts